 Diaspora, a dispersion of a population from a focal point to peripheral areas, is defined by Safran to hold the following characteristics: an inheritance of memories of homeland from one generation to another, a longing to return home, a feeling that one does not belong in his or her host country, and a collective memory which remains specific to an ethnic group.
-The concept is explored and brought into life via interview with Lorena, a migrant from El Salvador who maintains her sense of presence in her homeland through WhatsApp, enabling her to have weekly video chats with her mother back in her place of birth.
+The concept is explored and brought to life via interview with Lorena, a migrant from El Salvador who maintains her sense of presence in her homeland through WhatsApp, enabling her to have weekly video chats with her mother back in her place of birth.
 This ethnography examines ways in which digital communication shapes and embodies the Salvadoran experience in the US.

 The definition and characterization of diaspora is a dispersion, or scattering, of people from their places of origin to that of elsewhere, establishing their presence in areas outside of their ancestral origin.
 The spread of population from its center occurs through the process of migration, a physical movement of people from one place to another in search of better socio-economic opportunities and pursuit of freedom in their religious beliefs, political involvement, and cultural practices, areas which often become targets of persecution under oppressive regimes.
 The study of diasporic communities’ contact with their homeland serves as a crucial point of my ethnography, a practice which has become more instant and accessible using digital telecommunications, via weekly video chats.
 Moreover, the vicarious existence in the distant homeland, along with the remembrance and the passing down of its memories to later generations, has been recorded.